© Guillermo Mendo

 Elena Mendoza was born in Sevilla in 1973, whre she studied german linguistics.
 She then studied piano and composition in Zaragoza with Teresa Catalán, in Augsburg with John Van Buren, in Düsseldorf with Manfred Trojahn and in Berlin with Hanns Peter Kyburz at the Hochschule für Musik Hanns Eisler.
 After finishing studies she was a fellow at different institutions, like Ensemble Modern Akademie in Frankfurt a.M., among others.
 Currently she lives in Berlin, where she is composition Professor at the Universität der Künste.

 She is particularly interested in timbrical and dramaturgical questions and has particular preferences for theatrical concepts touching on language, space and music.
 From these emerged in 2007 the music-theater production Niebla (Europäisches Zentrum der Künste in Dresden Hellerau), written in close cooperation with the director Matthias Rebstock and setting new music-theatre standards.
-Currently she's preparing a new work for the stage together with the same art director: La ciudad de las mentiras, based on textes by Juan Carlos Onetti, on behalf of Gerard Mortier for the Teatro Real Madrid.
-The world premiere will take place in February 2017.
+On behalf of Gerard Mortier they also created La ciudad de las mentiras, based on textes by Juan Carlos Onetti, for the Teatro Real Madrid.
 Their next project in common, a commission from Musikfestspiele Schwetzingen, is already in preparation.

-She has worked in collaboration with ensemble recherche, Klangforum Wien, Ensemble Modern, Neue Vokalsolisten Stuttgart, Ensemble Mosaik, Ensemble emex, Ensemble Taller Sonoro, Ensemble Ascolta, KNM Berlin, Ensemble espai sonor, Vogler-Quartett, Oper Nürnberg, Philharmonisches Orchester Freiburg, Real Orquesta sinfónica de Sevilla and many others.
+She has worked in collaboration with ensemble recherche, Klangforum Wien, Ensemble Modern, Neue Vokalsolisten Stuttgart, Ensemble Mosaik, Ensemble emex, Ensemble Taller Sonoro, Ensemble Ascolta, KNM Berlin, Ensemble espai sonor, Vogler-Quartett, Oper Nürnberg, Philharmonisches Orchester Freiburg, Orquesta Sinfónica de Madrid, Real Orquesta sinfónica de Sevilla and many others.

 Her music has been presented at several international festivals, such as Ars Musica Brussels, Eclat Stuttgart, Maerzmusik Berlin, Dresdner Tage der Zeitgenössischer Musik, Wittener Tage für neue Kammermusik, Ultraschall Berlin, World New Music Festival, Acanthes Metz, Nous Sons Barcelona, Steirischer Herbst Graz, Musica Viva München or musicadhoy Madrid.
-She has won several important awards, such as a fellowship at the Academy Schloß Solitude (2008), the Musikpreis Salzburg 2011 (Förderungspreis) or the spanisch Premio Nacional de Música 2010.
+She has won several important awards, such as a fellowship at the Academy Schloß Solitude (2008), the Musikpreis Salzburg 2011 (Förderungspreis), the spanisch Premio Nacional de Música 2010 or the Kunstpreis Berlin 2017.

 A portrait CD with chamber music has been published in 2008 by the label Kairos (Vienna), in colaboration with musicadhoy (Madrid) and Deutschlandradio Kultur (Berlin).
 Besides, a CD with scenes from Niebla and other vocal chamber music pieces been published by Wergo, Deutschlandradio Kultur and Deutscher Musikrat in 2011.